julietshen/atproto-hma/PROJECT_NOTES.md

    - The default configuration expects a "media_match" user with correct privileges
    - HMA relies on configuration files at specific paths within the container
    - Environment variable overrides may not fully replace the need for proper configuration files
+   - The HMA container needs specific database tables to exist, especially `signal_type_override`
+   - HMA depends on proper database initialization before it can run

 2. **Docker Networking**:
    - Services need proper configuration to communicate with each other